DataDog/dd-trace-rb/docs/GettingStarted.md

 * ``trace_agent_hostname``: set the hostname of the trace agent.
 * ``trace_agent_port``: set the port the trace agent is listening on.
 * ``env``: set the environment.
 Defaults to the Rails environment
+* ``tags``: set global tags that should be applied to all spans.
+Defaults to an empty hash

 ### Sinatra